x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/greetings-announcements-menus-and-prompts/set-dial-plan-default-language.md

 5. Click **Save** to accept your changes.

-### Use the Shell to set the default language on a UM dial plan
+### Use Exchange Online PowerShell to set the default language on a UM dial plan

 This example sets the default language on a UM dial plan named `MyUMDialPlan` to German.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DefaultLanguage de-DE
 ```

 This example sets the default language on a UM dial plan named `MyUMDialPlan` to Japanese.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DefaultLanguage ja-JP
 ```

 This example sets the default language on a UM dial plan named `MyUMDialPlan` to Australian English.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -DefaultLanguage en-AU